Statins: Weight gain, side effects, and uses

 How do statins work?

-The use of statins may be connected to weight gain, but there’s no clinical evidence as to why this weight gain occurs.
+There may be a connection between statins and weight gain, but there’s no clinical evidence as to why this weight gain occurs.
 The connection may be behavioral (people thinking that taking a statin balances overeating) or physical (if statins cause muscle pain and weakness, then people taking a statin may not get enough exercise).

-If you’ve been prescribed statins and think you might be having side effects from them, talk with your doctor.
+Talk with your doctor if you think you are experiencing side effects from statins.
 They may be able to recommend a change, like adjusting your dosage or trying a different type of medication.

 Download the free Optum Perks Discount Card to save up to 80% on some prescription medications.

 - Ashraf J, et al. (2020).
 Statins and abnormal liver function tests: Is there a correlation? https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7526761/

 - Ballantyne CM, et al. (2021).
 Statins and your memory: “Forget” about it? https://www.jacc.org/doi/10.1016/j.jacc.2021.04.076

 - Özdemir IH, et al. (2019).
 Peripheral polyneuropathy in patients receiving long-term statin therapy. https://archivestsc.com/jvi.aspx?un=TKDA-78379